 Applies to: Windows Server 2022, Windows Server 2019, Windows Server 2016

-This topic for the IT professional describes NTLM, any changes in functionality, and provides links to technical resources to Windows Authentication and NTLM for Windows Server 2012 and previous versions.
+This topic for the IT professional describes NTLM, any changes in functionality, and provides links to technical resources to Windows Authentication and NTLM for Windows Server.

 NTLM authentication is a family of authentication protocols that are encompassed in the Windows Msv1_0.dll.
 The NTLM authentication protocols include LAN Manager version 1 and 2, and NTLM version 1 and 2.
 The NTLM authentication protocols authenticate users and computers based on a challenge/response mechanism that proves to a server or domain controller that a user knows the password associated with an account.
 When the NTLM protocol is used, a resource server must take one of the following actions to verify the identity of a computer or user whenever a new access token is needed: